r-uiz/ByteX-Post-Pandemic-Analysis/README.md

 ## Assumptions and Caveats
+> Key questions to relevant teams for further clarity before project progression and decision-making.

-- No recorded refunds for the entire year of 2022, which appears unusual and may warrant further investigation.
+- **Refund Records**: No refunds were recorded for 2022, which is an anomaly that may require further examination.
-- There is a deterministic relationship between marketing channel and account creation method, with each marketing channel tied exclusively to a specific account creation method.
+- **Deterministic Relationship in Data**: There is a one-to-one mapping between `marketing_channel` and `account_creation_method`, with each channel exclusively tied to a single method.
 This lack of variation may need attention from the data engineering team.
+- **Loyalty Program Clarification**: The relationship between the `loyalty_program` variable and individual order records is unclear.
+Specifically:
-- I am unsure of how the loyalty program variable relate to the specific order record.
-Is the loyalty program variable tied to the user's account, or to the specific order itself?
-Is it possible for a user to be a loyalty member for one order and not for another?
-This would affect the accuracy of the loyalty program performance metrics.
+  - Is `loyalty_program` linked to the user's account, or is it order-specific?
+  - Can a user be a loyalty member for one purchase and not another?
+This detail is critical for accurately measuring loyalty program performance.
-- Direct and email marketing drive the majority of sales, but I am unsure of how exactly these relate to the loyalty program further because of the seemingly deterministic relationship of *a channel* to *an account* to *an order*.
+- **Sales and Marketing Channels**: Direct and email marketing channels drive most sales, though their direct connection to the loyalty program remains unclear due to the deterministic nature of *channel*, *account*, and *order* relationships.
+    - **Initial Point of Contact Leading to Purchases**: Each purchase should ideally be attributed to the marketing channel that directly led to it, rather than defaulting all future purchases to a customer's initial channel (e.g., Customer A comes through email for one purchase and social media for the next).
+This approach provides a clearer view of each channel's effectiveness in driving sales over time.
+That is not the case in this dataset
+    - Given the assumption that it is the user's entry point at time of account creation rather than order placement (which is not the best practice in the context of ecommerce transactions):
-    - Assuming that the marketing channel is truly the way the customer opened the site to make a purchase, the email channel has the highest loyalty member rate at 58%, while the direct channel has the highest loyalty member count at 32,906 (72% of all loyalty members).
+        - The email channel has the highest loyalty membership rate at 58%.
+        - The direct channel has the largest loyalty member count, comprising 32,906 members (72% of all loyalty members).
-        - This would give us a hint as to which channels to hone in on to ensure loyalty program success moving forward.
+        - These metrics could inform which channels to emphasize for enhancing loyalty program engagement.

-- With this, these are the columns I would pursue clarity on by asking the relevant teams:
+### Key Columns for Further Clarification with Relevant Teams:

 - `marketing_channel` and `account_creation_method` in the `customers` table
     - How is this recorded and what does it represent exactly in the context of the data?
-        - Why do these columns have a deterministic relationship?
+    - What factors drive the deterministic relationship between them?
+    - Is the marketing channel the initial touchpoint before account creation OR the point of origin that led to an individual purchase was made (which is a far more useful metric)?
 - `loyalty_program` in the `customers` table
-        - What is the boundaries of this variable?
-Is it tied to the user's account or to the specific order itself?
-        - Is it possible for a user to be a loyalty member for one order and not for another?
+    - Is this variable account-specific or tied to individual orders?
+    - Can membership status vary between orders for the same user?
 (Is the loyalty program a subscription or a one-time sign-up?)

 ***